MinervaRose/d.deterrence/README.md

 * Posting it to the surface
 * Implementing pause() and resume() to start a new thread
 * Handling user-touches and other data input that affects drawing
 * The [Canvas class](https://developer.android.com/reference/android/graphics/Canvas) holds the "draw" calls.
-To draw something, you need 4 basic components: A Bitmap to hold the pixels, a Canvas to host the draw calls (writing into the bitmap), a drawing primitive (e.g. Rect, Path, text, Bitmap), and a paint (to describe the colors and styles for the drawing)
+To draw something, you need 4 basic components: a Bitmap to hold the pixels, a Canvas to host the draw calls (writing into the bitmap), a drawing primitive (e.g. Rect, Path, text, Bitmap), and a paint (to describe the colors and styles for the drawing)
-* BitmapFactory
+* BitmapFactory class: using a BitmapFactory, you can create bitmaps in three common ways: from a resource, a file, or an InputStream.
+[Handling large images to avoid the OOM (out of memory) exception](http://www.informit.com/articles/article.aspx?p=2143148&seqNum=2).
 * [RectF](https://developer.android.com/reference/android/graphics/RectF) to represent graphic objects